LASpencer/AIE-Physics-Demo/README.txt

 This project demonstrates the use of physics systems in Unity.

+A git repository for the project can be found at https://github.com/LASpencer/AIE-Physics-Demo

 ====USE====

 In this game the player controls a robot who can shoot at skeletons with a laser.